wlangera/gcube-bcubed-hack/paper.md

 )
 ```

 This function designates observations (`observations`) to cells of a given grid (`grid`) to create a data cube. `id_col` specifies the column name of the column with unique ids for each grid cell.
-If `id_col = "row_names"` (the default), a new column `id` is created were the row names represent the unique ids.
+If `id_col = "row_names"` (the default), a new column `id` is created where the row names represent the unique ids.
 If `aggregate = TRUE` (default), return data cube in aggregated form (grid with number of observations per grid cell).
 Otherwise, return sampled points in uncertainty circle.
 The randomisation method, specified with `randomisation`, is used for sampling within uncertainty circle around each observation.
 By default `"uniform"` which means each point uncertainty circle has an equal probability to be selected.
 If no coordinate uncertainty is present, the function takes the point itself for designation.
 The other option is `"normal"` where a point is sampled from a bivariate Normal distribution with means equal to the observation point and the variance equal to (-`coordinateUncertaintyInMeters`^2) / (2 * log(1 - `p_norm`)) such that `p_norm` % of all possible samples from this Normal distribution fall within the uncertainty circle. `p_norm` is only used if `randomisation = "normal"` and has the default value of 0.95.
 Uniform is the standard method to create biodiversity data cubes.
 The normal randomisation is an experimental feature.

 ### Incorporation of virtual species to the simulation workflow
 Project 8 originally aimed to address the challenges of incomplete and unreliable biodiversity data which hinder accurate species distribution models (SDMs).
 By creating virtual species with known ecological characteristics, researchers can simulate and analyse the effects of spatial, temporal, and taxonomic uncertainties.
 This "virtual ecologist" approach helps quantify sources of error and refine modelling techniques.
-The ultimate goal is to improve conservation planning, especially for rare or endangered species, by providing more reliable predictions of species distributions under various environmental conditions, including climate change.
+The goal is to improve conservation planning, especially for rare or endangered species, by providing more reliable predictions of species distributions under various environmental conditions, including climate change.

 At an early stage of the hackathon, it was determined that the concepts and ideas developed by this group would be integrated into the cube simulation package of group 2.
 This decision was influenced by the existing proposal to incorporate a virtual species workflow using the **virtualspecies** package, as mentioned above.
 The focus was primarily on discussions, conceptualization, and experimentation with the code of both the **virtualspecies** package and the **gcube** package as it was being developed at the time.

-The idea of working with a virtual species species approach in **gcube** is that simulations can start from two points.
+The idea of working with a virtual species approach in **gcube**, is that simulations can start from two points.

 1. Original **gcube** workflow: Start from empty polygon and mathematical concepts.
 2. **virtualspecies** workflow: Start from environmental data layers.

-We identified the needs for future development of the virtual species species approach.
+We identified the needs for future development of the virtual species approach.
 Link functions are required that accept output from the **virtualspecies** package and provide input for the three main simulation functions of **gcube**.

 | **virtualspecies** function(s) | **virtualspecies** output | Link function **gcube** | **gcube** function(s) |
 |--------------------------------|---------------------------|-------------------------|-----------------------|